cannibalox/movie-cli/README.md

-# movie-cli
+# movie-cli-2

-A CLI for getting information about a movies and comparing two movies
+a CLI tool to fetch information about a movie or serie from OmdbApi.com and comparing two movies.
+It can optionnaly save the movie metadata to the clipboard, formatted as properties for Logseq note-taking app, or save them as a markdown file in a custom directory.

+requirements :
+- to fetch movie details you need an api key from omdbapi.com
+- to fetch original titles and keywords, you need a TMDB api key (https://developers.themoviedb.org/)
+# install

 ```
-npm i -g movie-cli
+npm i -g github.com:cannibalox/movie-cli-2
 ```

+# usage

+edit the `vonfig.js` file in a text editor and fill your api keys, change options as required. open a terminal and type `movie` followed by search terms :

 ```
-movie Into The Wild                // For infomation about a movie
+movie star wars                    // get a list of movies matching `star wars` then lets you pick one
 movie Into The Wild :: Wild        // For comparing two movies
 ```

 ![Example GIF](https://raw.githubusercontent.com/mayankchd/movie/master/screen.gif)